frictionlessdata/website/site/blog/2018-07-16-visible-findable-shareable-data/README.md

 ---
 title: Visible, findable, shareable data
+date: 2018-07-16
+tags: ["Goodtables"]
+category:
+image: /img/blog/visible.png
 description: Getting your data out into the world is a crucial step towards its being used and useful.
 We walk through the steps to publishing on the top data platforms.
-image: /img/blog/visible.png
-tags: ["Goodtables"]
-date: 2018-07-16
 ---